apelPi/tennisVideoAnalysis/README.md

 You can train your own models using the provided notebooks and your dataset.

 ## TODO
-- [x] Add pose detection model using OpenPose
+- [x] Add pose detection model using MoveNet
+- [ ] Try a different pose detection model that may be more suitable(like OpenPose)
 - [ ] Add inference from ball tracking into the RNN being used for pose detection
 - [ ] Work on the website to finish the BTP project.